parkervg/DS-Progress-Journal/README.md

 ## Create Github Repository
-We'll be using this Git Cheat Sheet to help us out.
-[Git Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)
+We'll be using this [Git Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) to help us out.

 ### 1. Create GitHub account (if you haven't already)
 ### 2. Link GitHub account to terminal/shell